Alpha-AR/LIMS-/README.md

-# LIMS-
-Lab Inventory Management System (LIMS) -
 #
+# LIMS  (Lab Inventory Management System)

+## Frontend - JAVA FX

 ### Pages

 >Login Page: To log into the system.
+>
 >Inventory Page :  To add/delete/issue/return/show the items in the inventory.
+>
 >Credential Page: To add/delete/change the login credentials for users/admins.
+>
 >Logs Page: Displays the log table.
+>
 >Return Page:  Shows the issued items & has an option to return them.

+Fxml files have been designed using Scene Builder.

-The pages have the respective .fxml files.
+The pages have the respective .fxml files stored @ src.main.resources.com.example.project.

+## Backend - JAVA

-fxml files have their respective controller classes
+The pages have their respective controller classes @ src.main.java.com.example.project.

+The Inventory/Credential/Logs/Return pages have their respective tables in their own seperate classes @ src.main.java.com.example.project.

+Last was the database connection class  @ src.main.java.com.example.project.DbConnection

+## Database - SQLITE

+The database was built using SQLite Studio.

+It has 3 tables - inventory, credential, logs.

+The Database connectivity was done using a sqlite-JDBC-driver library @ RESOURCES/sqlite-jdbc-3.21.0.jar

+The database itself @ src/main/java/com/example/Project/ILMS.sqlite

-## To run the clone:
+# To run the clone:

 #### Change